Proven-Paradox/shaper-system/Handbook.md

 Increase your Physical or Mental Attack by your Hero Tier when you cast a Curse.

 **Siege Caster** [Geomancer]
-If you have not moved between the beginning of your previous turn and your current turn, your Mental Attack increases by an amount equal to your Hero Tier.
+If you have not moved between the beginning of your previous turn and your current turn, your Physical and Mental Attack increases by an amount equal to your Hero Tier.

 **Spell Sniper** [Geomancer]
 If you have not moved between the beginning of your previous turn and your current turn, the range of any spell you cast increases by one square.

-**Striking Power** [Augmentor]
-If an ally you have used an Augment spell on strikes with a single target Attack, that attack deals additional damage equal to your Soul (after multipliers are applied).
-This effect lasts until the beginning of your next turn.
-This benefit increases as you raise your Hero Tier: the damage increases by an amount equal to your Soul each Hero Tier (so Soul x 2 at Hero Tier 2, Soul x 3 at Hero Tier 3, and so on).

 **Wide Ward** [Warden]
 When you use a single target Ward that normally has a Minor action requirement, you may increase that to a Major action.
 If you do, the Ward affects one square.
 Applying this Technique counts as using a Careful action, even on Abilities that normally do not have the [Careful] tag.